jackfranklin/javascriptplayground.com/_posts/2016-03-07-http2-and-you.md

 It's much to digest - I know, but ultimately not only will our websites be faster...
 I believe HTTP/2 will make our lives as developers more simple.
 Once we've established the server-side configurations and functionality support, front-end development should especially be easier.
 We'll be able to cut the following activities out of our regular routines:

-- Concatinating CSS and JavaScript.
+- Concatenating CSS and JavaScript.
 Organizing your assets during development according to the sections of your application they are used will make much more sense, because HTTP requests are cheap on HTTP/2.
 - Generating sprites.
 It was fun while it lasted, but we'll see you later "background-position".
 Similar to above, we can be liberal with HTTP requests.
 - Splitting resources between hosts (sharding).
 Unlike HTTP/1.1, with HTTP/2 you aren't restricted to the number of open connections.